chengr28/specialdlp/specialdlp/documents/readme.en.md

 	</tr>
 </table>

-* all-verycd (All-VeryCD-Mod): All VeryCD-Mod and VeryCD-EasyMule-Mod.
+* all-verycd: All VeryCD-Mod and VeryCD-EasyMule-Mod.
+* easymule: All VeryCD-EasyMule-Mod (not includes old VeryCD-Mod version).
+* lite: Lite version of SDC, only fixs some bugs.
+* verycd-nickname: All VeryCD-Mod and VeryCD-EasyMule-Mod whose nicknames are in the black dafault list.
 * verycd-tag: All clients whose nick name has "[VeryCD]".
-* verycd-nickname (VeryCD-Default-NickNames): All VeryCD-Mod and VeryCD-EasyMule-Mod whose nicknames are in the black dafault list.
-* easymule (VeryCD-EasyMule-Mod): All VeryCD-EasyMule-Mod (not includes old VeryCD-Mod version).
-* lite: Lite version of SDC, only fixs some bugs.